Stunkymonkey/osm_ch/README.md

 ### Usage
 `cargo run --release -p osm_ch_pre ./germany-latest.osm.pbf`

+### Info

+from different grahps the best performance was using two cores (`taskset -c 0,1 cargo run ...`).
+This may vary between grahps.

 ## web

 is the webserver which provides the web-interface. (it needs the `*.osm.pbf.fmi`-file from the `pre`-programm.)